Roe-dToAid/roed_to_aid_fe/README.md

 Future features could include:

-- Add ability to add a review to review a clniic experience
+- Add ability to add a review to review a clinic experience
 - Add feature for user to rate their clinic experience
 - Add transit options using a mapping feature

 ## Setup to Run Locally

-1. Fork and clone this repository
+1. Fork and clone this repository.
-2. Cd into the root directory and run `npm i`
+2. Cd into the root directory and run `npm i`.
 3. To run this server, run `npm start` in the terminal and React will start the development server.
 To stop the local server, use command `Control + C`.
-4. Open a browser window and go to http://localhost:3000 to view the website
+4. Open a browser window and go to http://localhost:3000 to view the website.
 5. To run the testing suite, run `npm run cypress` and Cypress will open up.

 Pull down the [Back-End repo](https://github.com/Roe-dToAid/roed_to_aid_be).
 Set up instructions are in that repository's README.